ra1nb0rn/search_vulns/README.md

 docker build -t search_vulns .
 docker run -p 127.0.0.1:5000:5000 -it search_vulns bash
 ```
 The port forwarding is optional, in case you do not intend on using the web server component.
+If you do, make sure to adjust the listening socket at the end of [``src/search_vulns/web_server.py``](https://github.com/ra1nb0rn/search_vulns/blob/master/src/search_vulns/web_server.py) accordingly.

 ## Usage